-While the 2012 AQMP was designed to bring the Basin into attainment with the 24-hour PM2.5 standard of 35 $\mu g/m^3$ by 2015, with additional measures to address the 1997 8-hour ozone standard by 2023, the primary focus of the 2016 AQMP will be to demonstrate attainment of the 2008 ozone standard by 2032 and the annual PM2.5 standard by the 2021-2025 timeframe.
+While the 2012 AQMP was designed to bring the Basin into attainment with the 24-hour PM2.5 standard of 35 mg/m3 by 2015, with additional measures to address the 1997 8-hour ozone standard by 2023, the primary focus of the 2016 AQMP will be to demonstrate attainment of the 2008 ozone standard by 2032 and the annual PM2.5 standard by the 2021-2025 timeframe.
 Attaining the federal ozone standard will have the added benefit of emission reductions that will further improve PM2.5 levels.

 The California State ambient air quality standard is identical to the federal standard for annual PM2.5 and there is no State 24-hour PM2.5 standard.
-The State has very stringent PM10 standards (annual PM10 of 20 μ g/m3 and 24-hour PM10 of 50 μ g/m3).
-The State law requires the South Coast Air Quality Management District (SCAQMD) to prepare a plan to achieve and maintain the State PM10 standards, and to revise the plan with the cooperation of state and local governments.
+The State has very stringent PM10 standards (annual PM10 of 20 mg/m3 and 24-hour PM10 of 50 mg/m3).
 While there is no effective attainment date for the State PM standards, the State standards must be achieved as soon as practicable to protect the public health and welfare of Southern Californians.
 Progress towards achieving the federal PM2.5 standards would be the most expeditious approach for attaining both the federal and State PM standards even though State PM10 standards are more stringent than the federal standard.
 However, a coarse particle control strategy would be very different and beyond the scope of this white paper.
 The State PM2.5 standard requires Reasonably Available Control Measures (RACM) that will be further evaluated for their feasibility and applicability in the Basin in the 2016 AQMP.
-The 2016 AQMP will include a chapter discussing compliance with the federal and State CAA requirements and will be prepared to demonstrate attainment of the federal air quality standards for criteria air pollutants as expeditiously as practicable as required by the federal CAA.

 The purpose of this PM White Paper is to provide background technical information and present the policy challenges associated with attaining federal PM air quality standards.
-The focus will be primarily on the newly adopted federal annual PM2.5 standard of 12 μ g/m3, but some emission control measures that can be implemented sooner will help to ensure attainment of the 24-hour PM2.5 standard of 35 μ g/m3.
+The focus will be primarily on the newly adopted federal annual PM2.5 standard of 12 mg/m3, but some emission control measures that can be implemented sooner will help to ensure attainment of the 24-hour PM2.5 standard of 35 μ g/m3.
 This white paper will describe the scientific basis of PM2.5 formation including the major sources of directly emitted PM2.5 and PM2.5 precursor gases.
 The PM2.5 reduction co-benefits from ozone control programs and climate change strategies will also be described.
 Finally, potential strategies for further PM2.5 control will be considered, should additional controls be needed.